nileshsawant/lbmQC/README.md

 ### Key Features
 - **Amplitude encoding**: Direct encoding of probabilities as quantum amplitudes
-- **Parallelization**: Each grid point processed with independent quantum circuits
-- **High fidelity**: Exact probability encoding without approximation errors
+- **Per-point circuits**: Independent circuits for each grid point executed serially (or batched on the simulator)

 ## Usage